 Notes: White Campion is a historical Garden plant.
-Eloise Butler planted the first one on June 12, 1916 with a plant sourced from "the vicinity of Savage" (MN).
-In 1938 Martha Crone noted it blooming.
+Eloise Butler planted the first one on June 12, 1916 with a plant sourced from "the vicinity of Savage" (MN); others in 1923.
+In 1938 Martha Crone noted the species blooming and planted it in 1946, '47, and '51.
 It was present at the time of her 1951 census, but was missing on the 1986 census.
 White Campion has naturalized all across the U.S. except for 6 states in the far south.
 There are twelve Silenes found in Minnesota, 4 native and 8 not native; this species is one of 8 that is not native and is one of the most widespread, being absent mostly in the drier counties of the SW quadrant.

 The Silenes native to Minnesota are: S. antirrhina, Sleepy Catchfly; S. drummondii, Drummond's Campion; S. nivea, Snowy Campion; and S. stellata, Starry Campion.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.